-The classes of medications prescribed to treat GERD are promotility agents, H2 blockers, and proton pump inhibitors.
+The classes of medications prescribed to treat gastroesophageal reflux disease (GERD) are promotility agents, H2 blockers, and proton pump inhibitors.

 Promotility drugs can be helpful in some people (after careful screening for known risk factors) with non-erosive GERD or mild esophagitis.
 Significantly, there are reported adverse effects of the drug cisapride (Propulsid) in people with certain preexisting conditions and some known drug interactions that can be associated with dangerous cardiac arrhythmias.